 Editorial credit: Urko Castanos / Shutterstock.com

 Free open-air concerts in many different stages, parties, artistic and cultural events, conferences, sports, solidarity, and plenty of happenings are held all over Madrid during this time of the year.
-The beginning and end of the "Madrid Gay Pride 2018" festival has not been confirmed yet, but the central event, the Pride Parade, is confirmed on Saturday, July 7, 2018.
+"Madrid Gay Pride 2019" festival will take place from Friday June 28th to Sunday July 7th 2019.
+The central event, the Pride Parade, is not confirmed yet.

 3. Paris Pride

 Paris Gay Pride, also known as Marche des Fiertes LGBT takes place annually, at the end of June in one of the most romantic European capitals in the world.
 The march, whose date is not confirmed yet, will kick off from the Luxembourg Metro, and finish at Place de la Republique, in central Paris.